AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/manage-a-form/add-or-remove-objects-from-a-form.md

 role: Admin
 exl-id: c43ea6b2-7d5b-46f0-a092-f57128de60f0
 ---
-# Add or delete object types from an existing custom form with the form designer
+# Add or delete object types from an existing custom form

-{{highlighted-preview}}

 You can add or delete object types from an existing custom form with the form designer.

 ## Access requirements

++++ Expand to view access requirements for the functionality in this article.

 You must have the following to perform the steps in this article: